Cheryse Dyllan and Cristian Rodriguez in Village Theatre’s "How to Break" (2023). Photo by Angela Sterling.

 What happens after we apply?

-Board Approval: Recommendations will go to the ArtsWA Board for approval on August 7, 2024.
+Board Approval: Recommendations will go to the ArtsWA Board for approval.

-Notification: Notification of award or decline will go out by August 14, 2024.
+Notification: Notification of award or decline will go out the by or before the last week of May.
 Awarded applicants can expect their contract and instructions on how to receive funds in the next weeks after notification.
 Learn more about managing a grant here.

 What are my chances of receiving a grant?